 Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [X] Preliminary Proxy Statement ☐ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 METRO-TEL CORP.
-(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [] No fee required. $[X] \ \ \text{Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.}$ (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: 4,720,954 (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): \$0.95 (4) Proposed maximum aggregate value of transaction: \$4,484,906 (5) Total fee paid: \$896.98 Fee paid previously with preliminary materials.
+(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [] No fee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [X] Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: METRO-TEL CORP.
-250 South Milipitas Boulevard Milipitas, California 95035 (408) (946-4600) NOTICE OF ANNUAL MEETING OF STOCKHOLDERS be held on November , 1998 at 10:00 A.M., New York City time, at the offices of Parker Chapin Flattau & Klimpl, LLP, Eighteenth Floor, 1211 Avenue of the Americas (between 47th and 48th Streets), New York, New York, for the purpose of considering and acting upon the following matters:
+250 South Milipitas Boulevard Milipitas, California 95035 (408) (946-4600) NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October, 1998